cqbent/bunchof/wp-content/plugins/buddypress-media/readme.txt

 == Upgrade Notice ==

-= 3.7.43 =
+= 4.0.4 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update tested upto information.
+Bug fixes for backward compatibility.

 == Sponsors ==